HOI-Dyn: Learning Interaction Dynamics for Human-Object Motion Diffusion: Conclusion and Limitation

 In this work, we emphasize the role of interaction dynamics in ensuring physical and causal consistency in HOI generation.
+As an early exploration, we propose a novel driver-responder framework that explicitly models these dynamics and integrates with existing HOI motion diffusion techniques to achieve more realistic human-object interactions.
+While alternative approaches based on physics simulators might seem capable of modeling object dynamics more directly~\cite{wang2023physhoi}, their black-box nature, lack of differentiability, and strong reliance on precise physical properties make them difficult to incorporate into generative frameworks.
+A detailed discussion is provided in Appendix~\ref{app:motionreactor}.

-As an early exploration, we propose a novel driver-responder framework and model interaction dynamics, integrating it with existing HOI motion diffusion techniques for more realistic interactions.
-However, our approach assumes rigid objects and uses the SMPL-X human model, which lack detailed hand representations, leading to minor inaccuracies in hand-object interactions, especially in rotations.
-For a more detailed discussion, see Appendix~\ref{app:onestep_autoreg}.
-Looking ahead, we plan to incorporate more detailed object attributes and enhance human modeling to better capture fine-grained interactions~\cite{liugeneoh}.
-We will also explore a tighter integration of HOI dependencies into generative models for improved interaction realism~\cite{geng2025auto}.
+Our framework currently assumes rigid objects and relies on the SMPL-X human model, which provides only coarse hand representations.
+Consequently, minor inaccuracies may appear in hand-object interactions, particularly in rotations (see Appendix~\ref{app:onestep_autoreg}).
+Looking ahead, we aim to incorporate richer object attributes and enhance human modeling to better capture fine-grained interactions~\cite{liugeneoh}.
+We also plan to explore tighter integration of HOI dependencies into generative models to further improve interaction realism~\cite{geng2025auto}, and extend our framework to handle multi-human and multi-object scenarios to assess scalability and practical applicability.